 Online Resources for Creating Survivorship Care Plans

 Below, please find templates available to healthcare providers to complete on behalf of their patients.
-These templates are also detailed in the Survivorship Toolkit by the California Dialogue on Cancer and Triage Cancer.
+These templates are also detailed in the Survivorship Toolkit by the California Dialogue on Cancer and Triage Cancer document above.
 The trend for many cancer care organizations is to create personalized treatment summaries & survivorship care plans through their EMR system.

 |LIVESTRONG Care Plan powered by Penn Medicine’s OncoLink||These care plans can be created and shared by any healthcare professional that has a treatment summary in hand.
 There is also a section for cancer patients and survivors to develop their own care plan by filling in the information about their treatment.
 The plan can be saved on electronic devices, printed, and later reviewed with the oncology team and other healthcare providers.|